infinyon/node-bindgen/README.md

 # Example

-A simple functional example which add two integers.
-Noticed that you don't need to worry about JS conversion.
+Here is a function that adds two numbers.
+Note that you don't need to worry about JS conversion.

 ```rust